- What is set point theory?

 The reason amino acids are so important when dieting is they are much more efficient than protein, which has to undergo enzymatic conversion.
 By introducing a select ratio of amino acids, we can provide the body with a targeted infusion of nutrients that would not occur in the diet alone.

 Apart from the supplements we have discussed already, there are many products that can help improve body composition through other mechanisms.
-These include supplements that increase prostaglandin levels and those that enhance protein synthesis.
+These include supplements that increase prostaglandin levels (X-Factor) and those that enhance protein synthesis via the use of natural ingredients.
+You can read more about the different ingredients involved in natural muscle builders in our detailed guide to natural anabolics.
 They make a great way to build muscle and strength and can be stacked with testosterone boosters or cycled with them to target different pathways.

 Immediately after a workout when the muscle cells have been damaged and the body has been placed under stress, a post-workout supplement will replenish glycogen and aid protein synthesis.